 Applicant Information n

 Name

 SSN

-Date of Birth MM/DD/YYYY ,
+Date of Birth

 Mailing Address Street

 City, State, Zip

 Phone Number Include area code

 Email Address Required

 College(s) Attending

-Class Standing Freshman Soph nomore 🔲 .
-Junior Senior
+Class Standing Freshman Soph nomore 🔲 J Junior Senior

-parent or guardian, and In order to qualify for Po less youth is an individu lacks a fixed, regular, assport to Careers assis accompanied homeless y and adequater e 21 who is not in the physical custody ate nighttime residence. unaccompanied homeless youth after the prior one-year period must be ver luly 1, 2019, a
+Housing Declaration An unaccompanied homeless youth is an individual under age 21 who is not in the physical custody of their parent or guardian, and lacks a fixed, regular, and adequate nighttime residence.
+In order to qualify for Passport to Careers assistance as an unaccompanied homeless youth after July 1, 2019, a student's status as an unaccompanied homeless youth within the prior one-year period must be verified through review of the information provided below.

-I live with a parent or g Yes No
+I live with a parent or g vardian: Yes No

-Living Situation (check of ıll that apply): Hotel or motel
+Living Situation (check o ıll that apply): Hotel or motel

 Shelter or other temporary housing program

 Couch s urfing

 Car, par k, campsite or sleeping on the street

 Transitio onal housing

 Doubled d up with another family due to hardship

-In a resi electric dence with inadequate facilities (no heat ity) , water or
+In a resi dence with inadequate facilities (no heat, ity) , water or

-Other

-Passport Student Housin ng Questionnaire Page 1 of 2
+Passport Student Housin na Questionnaire Other Page 1 of 2